 The District may not discharge, threaten to discharge, intimidate, coerce, discipline, reduce the salary of, or otherwise penalize or discriminate against a staff member because of his/her compliance with a summons to appear as a juror or grand juror or for the staff member's attendance or scheduled attendance in connection with the service in any court in the United States.
 For each regularly scheduled workday on which a staff member serves in jury duty including service on a grand jury, the District shall pay the staff member his/her normal daily compensation.
 A staff member's accumulated personal leave may not be reduced because of his/her service in compliance with a summons to appear as a juror.
-Education Code 22.006

-A staff member should report a summons for jury duty to his or her supervisor as soon as it is received and may be required to provide the district a copy of the summons to document the need for leave.
+Education Code 22.006 the district a copy of the summons to document the need for leave.
 A staff member may be required to report back to work as soon as they are released from jury duty.
 The supervisor may consider the travel time required and the nature of the individual's position when determining the need to report to work.
 A copy of the release from jury duty or documentation of time spent at the court may be required.